 This is their job, they have all the right connections with all the suppliers and unless you want to spend days driving around in the Bali traffic and heat trying to organise things, then I suggest you seriously look at getting a planner involved.
 Getting things done in bali just takes far too long.
 Even a small trip from 1 supplier to the next can take hours…..gridlock Bali traffic jams etc. The money you might save upfront will be gone once these Indonesian suppliers add their mark ups.
 Local knowledge means you are going to get more savings.
 They will spot a newbie a mile away and no matter how hard you try to bargain, you still end up loosing.

 Also in regards to the venue.
 Do you really know the ins and outs of the place?
 Does it get the afternoon sun, is it next to a noisy school, road or mosque.
-These unknowns can destroy a wedding day and with a DIY approach these minor details will never ne told to you.
+These unknowns can destroy a wedding day and with a DIY approach these minor details will.
 Your local wedding planner will know all the pitfalls and let you know about these.

 Your wedding planner is you go to person for anything related to your wedding and this includes the accommodation for you and your guests.
 Their job is to make sure that all is OK and there are no hiccups.
 They must also deliver things within your budget.